ctron/milo-ece2017/HOWTO.md

 The client examples require a running OPC UA server instance.
 Some examples only work with the 4DIAC application from the [4diac-app](4diac-app) directory.

-In order to specifiy the target host and port it is possible to modify the file [Constants.java](client-examples/src/main/java/de/dentrassi/ece2017/milo/Constants.java "title") or pass "-Dhost=<my-host>" and "-Dport=4840" to the following Maven commands.
+In order to specify the target host and port, it is possible to modify the file [Constants.java](client-examples/src/main/java/de/dentrassi/ece2017/milo/Constants.java "title") or pass "-Dhost=<my-host>" and "-Dport=4840" to the following Maven commands.